Table of Contents

 Why Bud Rot Is a Problem for Cannabis Growers

 When bud rot infects a plant, it slows its growth and development.
 In many cases, it can go as far as causing the plant to shrivel and die.
+The best option is always to prevent bud rot before it starts.

 Once an infection begins in a closed growing space, it can quickly spread to the entire facility.
 This makes bud rot challenging to deal with once it breaks out.
 So it’s much more effective to prevent it than treat it after the fact.